We are pleased to announce the following date for our popular training course:

 - Register your interest for future courses

-COVID-19: This course will have a reduced number of attendees.
-The room we have booked is larger than required to allow people to maintain a distance.
-We will follow PHE and venue guidelines in place at the time.
+COVID-19: We will follow UKHSA and venue guidelines in place at the time.
 This may mean you will be asked to show proof of vaccination, or a recent negative test.

-Accessibility: Venue is accessible via a lift, but there are a few steps up to the meeting room itself.
-Please contact us to discuss any accessibility requirements.
+Accessibility: Please contact us to discuss any accessibility requirements.

 Registration for this course is closed.